top of page

 Screenshot_2021-12-17-13-57-13-751_com.AirshipStudios.SuperGOBattle-min.jpg

-The enemy, as well as its attacks, are handled by a state machine that's scripted to always fire standard projectiles unless a certain criteria has been met - for instance the enemy will always perform the shockwave attack if the player is within 2 metres of them.
+The enemy and its attacks are handled by a state machine that's scripted to always fire standard projectiles unless a certain criteria has been met - for instance the enemy will always perform Burst if the player is within 2 Metres of them.
 Using this state machine has created an AI which is highly reactive to the player's movement and location, which was my biggest goal for this project.

 DamageCalc.JPG